You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 4. Price Your Life Coaching Packages

-There’s a reason why we left this step last.
+There’s a reason why this step comes last.
 It’s difficult to price a package unless you’re clear on what it includes and the value it offers to your client.
-Now that you have a breakdown of your life coaching package, you can roughly estimate a price for the individual elements (each session, the value of any materials shared, and so on) and add them together.

 The idea is that you break down the overall value of your package and offer a generous discount, which is why you’re creating a package in the first place.
 You’re maximizing the outcome of the collaboration and making it a simple yes or no buying decision for your coachee.

-The other way to approach pricing your life coaching packages is to look at similar packages in your niche and compare prices.
-(Paperbell offers a free report with exactly that information!)
-Look at some coaches who work with similar clients and offer the same format as you do.
-Then research their prices on their websites or simply ask for a quotation.
+Take a look at coaches who work with similar clients and offer the same format as you do.
+Then, check their prices on their websites or simply ask for a quotation.

 [ Read: Steal This Template for Your Complete Brand Strategy ]